One-step smoothing splines instrumental regression

-In terms of variance, Tikhonov does better than smoothing splines, that itself does better than series.
+Table \ref{table: simulation results} reports our results. { The series estimator is severely biased in all cases, but for the non-polynomial $g_{0,2}$ and strong instruments, while our estimator is always almost unbiased.
+The Tikhonov estimator mostly lies in between, but with large differences depending on the functional form of $g_0$.
+In terms of variance, the series estimator does slightly better than smoothing splines in most cases, that itself does better than Tikhonov, but for the non-polynomial $g_{0,2}$.
 Smoothing splines performs best in terms of MSE in almost all cases.
-Exceptions are cases corresponding to the second function with $n=400$ and strong instruments, where the series estimator is close to unbiased.
+Exceptions are cases corresponding to the non-polynomial $g_{0,2}$ with $n=400$ and strong instruments, where the series estimator is close to unbiased.
 Overall, the severity of endogeneity does not affect much the estimators' performances.
-However, the strength of instruments has important effects, and it appears that the behavior of our estimator is much less degraded by a decrease in the strength of the instrument than its competitors.

-To evaluate the gains of imposing monotonicity, we then considered a third function $g_{0,3}(z) = (\sqrt(10/3) \log(|z-1|+1) \sign(z-1) - 0.6 z+ 2 z^3)/8$.
-We implemented the smoothing spline estimator as above, in particular the regularization parameter $\lambda$ is chosen before the monotonizing step, and we used the the CVXR solver \citep{Fu} to solve (\ref{eq: constrained optimization problem}).
-As can be seen from Figure \ref{fig6:c} and our detailed results in Table \ref{table: simulation results}, imposing monotonicity does not affect much the average estimate, nor the bias, but yields a substantial decrease in variance.
-Depending on the particular setup, it can be more than halved.
+When the instrument's strength decreases, our smoothing splines estimator appears to perform best.
+Finally, imposing monotonicity to our smoothing spline estimator does not affect much bias, but yields a substantial decrease in variance, as expected.
+Depending on the particular setup, it can be more than halved.}

-\section{Empirical application}
+\subsection{Empirical application}

-{We applied the smoothing spline estimator to the estimation of Engel curves, which relate the proportion of spending on a given good as a function of total expenditures.
+We applied the smoothing spline estimator to the estimation of Engel curves, which relate the proportion of spending on a given good as a function of total expenditures.